-American Beauty College complies with The Family Educational Rights and Privacy Act (FERPA) which affords eligible students certain rights with respect to their education records.
-(An "eligible student" under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution at any age.)
+American Beauty College complies with The Family Educational Rights and Privacy Act (FERPA) which affords eligible students, and parents or guardians of dependent minors certain rights with respect to their education records.
 These rights include:

 - 1. The right to inspect and review the student's education records within 45 days after the day the institution receives a request for access.
 A student should submit to the registrar, dean, head of the academic department, or financial aid officer a written request that identifies the record(s) the student wishes to inspect.
 The school official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the school official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed. - 2.
 The right to request the amendment of the student's education records that the student believes is inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.